SynixeContractors/Documents/certs/anti-tank/mat.md

 The RPG-32 is equipped with an optic system designed to quickly estimate the range of the threat the operator is shooting at.
 Be advised that this system is designed for larger vehicles such as APC's and tanks, and will not provide accurate results against civilian vehicles such as trucks and jeeps.

 To begin, equip your RPG, and acquire the target in the sight.
-To estimate range, see which ranging hash most closly fits the vehicle as shown below.
+To estimate range, see which ranging hash most closely fits the vehicle as shown below.

 ![Correct Ranging](../images/lat_btr.png)

 Vehicles may vary in size, so the ranging hashes may be slightly off, but this method should be reliable within acceptable limits.

-!> Military vehicles are often close to half as wide as they are long (especially tracked ones), so half of the scale can be use for ranging.
+!> Military vehicles are often close to half as wide as they are long (especially tracked ones), so half of the scale can be use for ranging vehicles front on.

 When ranging technicals, the size of the vehicle is smaller than the threat the ranging hashes are designed for.
 As you can see below, the technical will fit within the 200 meter hashes, but the technical is only 150 meters away.
 If time permits while engaging these targets, best practice is to ask someone for a range to target before engaging.